psrenergy-docs/ncp-release-notes/docs/home.md

 * Corrected a bug in the reading process of system inertia requirements with sub-hourly resolution.
 * Corrected a bug in the stochastic unit commitment representation.
 * Corrected a bug in the representation of forbidden zones for hydro units with reserve assignment.
+* Corrected a bug in efficiency values for hydro pumping units.

 # Version 5.28